Marangal/blockchain-secured-parcel-service/README.md

 # blockchain-secured-parcel-service
-This is a Blockchain project developed by students from Howest. ok.
+This is a Blockchain project developed by students from Howest.

-Changed this!